Random Access to Grammar Compressed Strings: Fast Random Access in Linear Space

-We first give an $O(\log N \log \log N)$ time and $O(n^2)$ preprocessing time and space solution.
 Our data structure represents the following information for each heavy path suffix $v_1, \ldots, v_k$ in $\mathcal{S}$. \begin{itemize} \item The length $\size(v_1)$ of the string $S(v_1)$. \item The index $z$ of $v_k$ in the left-to-right order of the leaves in $T(v_1)$ and the character $S(v_1)[z]$. \item A predecessor data structure for the \emph{left size sequence} $l_0, l_1, \ldots, l_{k}$, where $l_i$ is the sum of 1 plus the sizes of the left and light children of the first $i$ nodes in the heavy path suffix. \item A predecessor data structure for the \emph{right size sequence} $r_0, \ldots, r_{k}$, where $r_i$ is the sum of 1 plus the sizes of the right and light children of the first $i$ nodes in the heavy path suffix. \end{itemize}

+With this information we perform a top down search of $T$ as follows.
+Suppose that we have reached node $v_1$ with heavy path suffix $v_1, \ldots, v_k$ and our goal is to access the character $S(v_1)[p]$.
+We then compare $p$ with the index $z$ of $v_k$.
+There are three cases (see Fig.~\ref{fig:searchexample} for an example):